Abby Smith: NJ/NY Gotham FC, 2023–2024

 NJ/NY Gotham FC announced a three-year contract with Smith on November 28, 2022.
 She started in 15 league matches, keeping four clean sheets and winning Team of the Month honors in May before suffering a season ending injury during a 2–1 win against the San Diego Wave on August 19, 2023.
 Gotham finished out the season with Mandy Haught in goal, claiming six place and winning the 2023 NWSL Championship.
 On October 25, 2024, Smith returned to the pitch 433 days after her injury, coming on as a substitute in the 2024 NWSL x Liga MX Femenil Summer Cup Final against Kansas City Current.

+Houston Dash, 2025

+On January 15, 2025, the Houston Dash acquired Smith in exchange for in intraleague transfer funds.

+Denver Summit, 2026–

+On December 3, 2025, NWSL expansion team Denver Summit signed Smith to a two-year contract with the mutual option for another year.

 International career

 Smith has represented the United States on the under-17, under-20, and under-23 national teams.
 She was called up to the USWNT for friendlies in May 2017 and March 2018, but has yet to receive a cap.